Skip to Main Content

 Guide to library materials for music research

-The library's scores and print books about music are arranged according to the Library of Congress Classification System.
+Many of the library's scores and print books about music are arranged according to the Library of Congress Classification System.
 You can browse the library virtually (via the Library Catalog) according to the specific topics and subtopics represented by the classification numbers.

 The three broadest music subclasses are: